What

 Batteries

-Aldi and Officeworks have collection bins at the front of all stores for AA, AAA, C, D & 9V batteries.
+Aldi, Coles, Woolworths and other supermarkets as well as Bunnings and Officeworks have collection bins at the front of all stores for AA, AAA, C, D & 9V batteries.

 Battery World collects all types of batteries.